 If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Kearney, MO.
 Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

-Facing Charges from Drug Crimes in Kearney, MO?
+Drug Charges in Kearney, MO?
 Trust a Team That Delivers Results

-The Combs Waterkotte legal team boasts more than 40 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Kearney area, including:
+The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Kearney, MO area:

 Drug Crimes Lawyer in Kearney, MO: What Affects the Severity of Your Charges?